mamandy/chatBot/README.md

 # chatBot
-The chatBot is based on `qqbot'.
+The chatBot is based on 'qqbot'.

+# Test
+Hello world!